-(CrCL) to below 25% of normal level (decline of 30 ml/min/1.73 m2) for at least 3 months (See Table 3 for normal CrCl values)

-- Nutritional status has been optimized, metabolic abnormalities such as acidosis, secondary hyperparathyroidism, and under nutrition corrected. - 4.
-Steroid usage has been reduced to a minimum. - 5.
-Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) documentation from the medical record must be provided[a]

-Continuation of Therapy for CRF:

-ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy.

-- Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy - 2.
-Growth response of at least 4 cm/yr in the first year of GH therapy or 2 cm/yr thereafter must occur for continuation of coverage documentation from the medical record must be provided - 3.
-Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) documentation from the medical record must be provided^[a] - 4.
-In members with chronic renal failure undergoing transplantation, GH therapy is discontinued at the time of transplant and will not be continued until at least 1 year after the transplant to allow for evaluation of the functionality of the grafted organ and catch-up growth. - 5.
-The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage

-Growth hormone therapy with Turner's syndrome
+(CrCL) to below 25% of normal level (decline of 30 ml/min/1.73 m2) for at least 3 months ( See Table 3 for normal CrCl values ) Nutritional status has been optimized, metabolic abnormalities such as acidosis, secondary hyperparathyroidism, and under nutrition corrected.
+4. Steroid usage has been reduced to a minimum.
+Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) - documentation from the medical record must be provided[a] Approval duration: 1 year Continuation of Therapy for CDF.
+Continuation of Therapy for CRF: ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy.
+Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy Growth response of at least 4 cm/yr in the first year of GH therapy or 2 cm/yr thereafter must occur for continuation of coverage - documentation from the medical record must be provided Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) - documentation from the medical record must be provided[a] 4.
+In members with chronic renal failure undergoing transplantation, GH therapy is discontinued at the time of transplant and will not be continued until at least 1 year after the transplant to allow for evaluation of the functionality of the grafted organ and catch-up growth.
+5. The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage Approval duration: 1 year Growth hormone therapy with Turner's syndrome Meets the definition of medical necessity when ALL of the following are met:

-- Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy - 2.
-Peripheral blood karyotype showing a 45, XO genotype laboratory documentation must be provided - 3.
-Member meets ONE of the following: - a.
-Pretreatment height less than 3rd percentile or 2 Standard Deviations (SD) below the population mean for age and gender documentation from the medical record must be provided - Growth velocity below the 50th percentile for chronological age over 6 months-documentation from the medical record must be provided - 4.
-X-ray report showing that epiphyses have not yet closed (children over 10 years of age only) documentation from the medical record must be provided[a]

-Continuation of Therapy for Turner's syndrome:

-ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy.

-- Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy - Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) - documentation from the medical record must be provided[a] - 3.
-Growth velocity of >4 cm in the first year and >2 cm thereafter documentation from the medical record must be provided - 4.
-The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage

-Growth hormone therapy with Noonan's syndrome
+Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy Peripheral blood karyotype showing a 45, XO genotype - laboratory documentation must be provided 3.
+Member meets ONE of the following: a.
+Pretreatment height less than 3rd percentile or 2 Standard Deviations (SD) below the population mean for age and gender - documentation from the medical record must be provided Growth velocity below the 50th percentile for chronological age over 6 months- documentation from the medical record must be provided X-ray report showing that epiphyses have not yet closed (children over 10 years of age only) - documentation from the medical record must be provided[a] Approval duration: 1 year Continuation of Therapy for Turner's syndrome: ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy.
+Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) - documentation from the medical record must be provided[a] Growth velocity of &gt;4 cm in the first year and &gt;2 cm thereafter - documentation from the medical record must be provided 4.
+The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage Approval duration: 1 year Growth hormone therapy with Noonan's syndrome Meets the definition of medical necessity when ALL of the following are met: